 A thesis is generally 50-60 pages long, excluding bibliography, appendices, table of contents, and so forth.
-Compared to the major research paper, the thesis makes a more substantial contribution to the field of study and includes a well defined research question and is organized around a well-articulated thesis using a recognized methodology.
+Compared to the major research paper, the thesis makes a more substantial contribution to the field of study and includes a well-defined research question and is organized around a well-articulated thesis using a recognized methodology.
 It is recommended that those seeking future acceptance into a PhD program complete a thesis for the summative exercise.
 The distinguishing features of the research paper and thesis will be covered in the M.A.
 Research Colloquium.
-Note that the thesis will not be bound and included in the library collections.